 Long before the first Europeans set foot on American soil, the native people who lived there had spent centuries perfecting the art of combat.
-Even after visitors arrived from across the vast oceans with superior technology and weaponry, Native American guerilla warfare tactics prevailed so thoroughly that the invaders were forced to adopt similar strategies.
+Even after visitors arrived from across the vast oceans with superior technology and weaponry, Native American guerilla tactics prevailed so thoroughly that the invaders were forced to adopt similar strategies.
 From the Mourning Wars tactics to the tactics in the French and Indian War, Native American soldiers and scouts proved themselves capable of immense cunning and incredible feats of military prowess.

 Independence Was Prized On The Battlefield